Pono D-20 Dreadnaught Guitar

 One of our goals is to manufacture a guitar that looks good and "youthful" but plays like it's old and aged.
 As with all of our Dreadnaughts, they are like having the wisdom of old age, but the energy and beauty of youth..............

 The Mahogany and Spruce Dreadnaught design similar to our D-20 has been around for a long time.
 We certainly didn't make it up.
-But we did make a few adjustments and modifications and love (or as we say in Hawaii, aloha) into making this fine guitar.
+But we did make a few adjustments and modifications into making a fine guitar.
 This particular model has it's place in history in the world of folk, folkrock, bluegrass, Hawaiian slack key, and old time country music.
+And to this day, it's still a favorite.

 It's interesting that new studies have discovered that the first Dreadnaught guitar was designed in 1916 by Mekia Kealakai, a famous musician and band leader for the Royal Hawaiian Band.